 There have been thousands of databases generated by academic projects over the past two decades.
 Research funds have been made available to collate information on a subject in the form of a structured list, because you can never go wrong with a list.
 It’s one of the basic frameworks through which we understand the world, ordering things by value, time, number, category or whatever.
 Everything finds its meaning and its place in a list, and a database is just a list extended into its most useful form.

 These databases are wonderful things.
-They have been the bedrock of my own researchers, and among my favourites in the film history field are Going to the Show, Filmportal, Catalogue Lumière and the American Silent Feature Film Database.
+They have been the bedrock of my own researches, and among my favourites in the film history field are Going to the Show, Filmportal, Catalogue Lumière and the American Silent Feature Film Database.
 I’ve helped create or sustain a few databases myself, happily all still available online: News on Screen, The International Database of Shakespeare on Film Television and Radio, The London Project.

 But once the academic investigation is done, and the research funds are spent, someone has to keep the database going.
 Usually that’s down to a university, which will keep the database chugging away in its servers, but the money to keep the appearance fresh fresh and the content updated will have gone.
 Sometimes a volunteer will devotedly be able to do just enough to keep things ticking over, but most – though not all – academic databases eventually fade away, untended and eventually forgotten.
 They become digital rust.